calculus0129/FreshTomatoes/README.md

    When you enter plot, genres, stars, and directors into the text box and click the submit button, the ChatController embeds this information into a pre-defined prompt.
 Then, it sends a request to ChatGPT using the OpenAI API.
 ChatGPT responds in JSON format.
 The information is then appropriately displayed on the screen.

    > Note that:
    > 1) AI algorithm is not always correct.
-ChatGPT's responses can sometimes be inaccurate, which means it might not always be able to find the movie you want.
+ChatGPT's responses can sometimes be **inaccurate**, which means it might not always be able to find the movie you want.
 In that case, try again with more detailed information.
-   > 2) There are some randomness in ChatGPT's response.
+   > 2) There are some **randomness** in ChatGPT's response.
 ChatGPT doesn't always output the exact same response.

 ...